 Kampala City Tour

-Kampala City Tour: is the capital and largest city of Uganda the pearl of Africa, divided into the five boroughs of Kampala Central Division, Kawempe Division, Makindye Division, Nakawa Division and Rubaga Division.
-Kampala acts as the main business center in the country with top Government offices located at its center and it’s referred to as the green city of the sun because of the green tress in the city along with the bright sun throughout the year.
-The name Kampala derives from the Luganda expression ‘Kasozi Kampala’ literally meaning Hill of Antelope, a reference to the domestic impala that settled on the lawns of Mengo during Mutesa’s reign.
+Kampala City Tour: is the capital and largest city of Uganda the pearl of Africa.
+It is divided into five boroughs of Kampala Central Division, Kawempe, Makindye, Nakawa and Rubaga Division.
+Kampala acts as the main business center in the country with top Government offices located at its center.
+It is also referred to as the green city of the sun because of the green tress in the city.
+Initially the name Kampala derives from the Luganda expression ‘Kasozi Kampala’.
+Literally meaning Hill of Antelope, a reference to the domestic impala that settled on the lawns of Mengo during Mutesa’s reign.

-Was built on Kikaaya hill near Gayaza road. it is a house of worship also called “Mashriq l”-Aldhkar which acts as a spiritual gathering place open to all people in the world.
-Bahai teaches that heaven and hell are not places but states of being defined by the presence or absence of the spirituality. it is a great place for family visits, picnics, praise and worship for visitors to have a quiet time, peaceful, fresh and enjoy the environment with beautiful trees and gardens for relaxation, resting from the noisy city, birdwatching, nature walks in the gardens among others which give you a great lifetime experience.
+Generally, the temple is built on Kikaaya hill near Gayaza road.
+It is basically a house of worship also called “Mashriq l”-Aldhkar which acts as a spiritual gathering place.
+However, it is open to all people in the world.
+Bahai teaches that heaven and hell are not places but states of being defined by the presence or absence of the spirituality.
+Besides, it is a great place for family visits, picnics, and enjoy the environment with beautiful trees.
+In addition, if is good for relaxation, birdwatching, nature walks in the gardens among others.

-This is the largest manmade lake in Uganda dug out by the 52 clans of Buganda between 1885 and 1888.
-This lake was planned by Kabaka Mwanga II to be an escape channel leading all the way to Lake Victoria in the event that there was a conflict with the British.
+This is the largest artificial lake in Uganda dug out by the 52 clans of Buganda between 1885 and 1888.
+This lake was planned by Kabaka Mwanga II as an escape channel leading to Lake Victoria because there was a conflict with the British.
 Unfortunately, the construction stopped on 2nd August 1888 as religious wars had broken out in the kingdom.
-This beautiful lake is now a tourist attraction.
+As a result, this beautiful lake is now a tourist attraction.